-Your Tour Operator in Sicily:
+Your Tour Operator & DMC in Sicily:

-Sicilia – Overview
+Sicily – Overview

-The island was divided for centuries into three “Valleys” (Val Demone, Val de Noto and Val de Mazara), then in the 19th century, in seven provinces and finally from 1.927, in nine.
+The island was divided for centuries into three ‘Valleys’ (Val Demone, Val de Noto and Val de Mazara), then in the 19th century, into seven provinces and finally from 1.927, into nine.

-At the end of the Madonie and in the west of the river Torto there are some irregular limestone formations, isolated or in groups, overlooking rolling hills.
+At the end of the Madonie and to the west of the Torto river are some irregular limestone formations, isolated or in groups, which face gentle hills.

-The weather is certainly Mediterranean, with hot summers and short, mild winters.
-The maximum temperature is recorded in July and August – on average 30 C°, the lowest between December and February – on average 10-14 C°.
-Water temperature varies between 16 ° C in winter and 27 C° in summer.
+The climate is definitely Mediterranean, with hot summers and short, mild winters.
+The highest temperature is recorded in July and August – on average 30 C°; the lowest between December and February – on average 10-14 C°.
+The water temperature varies between 16 C° in winter and 27 C° in summer.

 For a trip to Sicily, not having ‘bathing’ as the main objective, we recommend the central months: mid-April to mid-June and September to October.